 Attorney Glenn Harrison has a wide variety of litigation experience and has spent his career successfully representing clients in cases involving antitrust law, health care law, and financial law, among other areas.
 He is a former Special Assistant U.S. Attorney, a former Department of Justice Trial Attorney, and a former federal prosecutor.

 More Questions?
-Contact Us for a Free Case Assessment
+Contact Our Medicare Appeals Lawyers for a Free Case Assessment